KxSystems/docs/docs/about/thissite.md

 ---
 title: About this site | kdb+ and q documentation
-description: Origin and content of the Kx documentation site
+description: Origin and content of the KX documentation site
 author: Stephen Taylor
 ---
 # About this site